pareshagrawal2025/holiday-planner-api/README.md

 # Holiday API Setup and Usage

+## Api Specification
+- Application Api specification is available under  `src/main/resources/open-api/open-api-specifications.yaml`
+- Optionally we can get specification from `http://localhost:8080/api-docs` after starting the application
+- Or we can check it from swagger-ui page `http://localhost:8080/swagger-ui/index.html` when application is running.
+- We are generating Api interface and models java code from specification given in `open-api-specifications.yaml` using `openapi-generator-maven-plugin`.

 ## Setup
 - Ensure you have JDK 17 and Maven installed and configured in your system.
 - Clone this project on your local computer from https://github.com/pareshagrawal2025/holiday-planner-api.git.